 Students may be offered a place throughout the school year should places become available.

-For questions regarding admission please contact Ms. Cecilie Edwards, cecilie.edwards@osloskolen.no
+Please contact Ms. Cecilie Edwards, cecilie.edwards@osloskolen.no

 Telephone + 47 474 83 408.